brinxmat/json-ld-course/docs/JSON-LD-WS.md

     "nationality": "British"
 }
 ```
-Here we simply add a "@context" to the JSON, think of "@context" in the same way you would if someone talked about a context for a discussion — a way of making it clear what we're talking about and thereby how to interpret the terms that are used.
-Thus, we are not talking about "name", "birthDate" and "nationality" in general terms, we are talking about them in specific terms — the terms defined by the context.

-Looking at the data on the different tabs, we notice that the context has been applied, so that *name* is now equivalent to *http://localhost:3211/context/a001#name*.
+In JSON-LD playground, looking at the data on the different tabs, we notice that the context has been applied, so that *name* is now equivalent to *http://localhost:3211/context/a001#name*.

 The context here is a file that can be dereferenced, the vocabulary it defines applies to the entire JSON document; this is similar to namespaced vocabularies in RDF.